Charles II, Duke of Savoy: Biography

+Born in Turin in 1498, Charles John was the son of Charles I of Savoy and Blanche of Montferrat.
 During his reign, Charles VIII of France invaded Italy and conquered Naples; and the House of Savoy, under Blanche's regency, allowed Charles free passage through the duchy.

-Born in Turin, Duke Charles died in Moncalieri at about seven, falling by his bed.
+Charles John died in Moncalieri at about seven, falling by his bed.
 His duchy was therefore inherited by his granduncle Philip II (reigned 1496–1497), the male heir of the Savoy line.
 Charles's heir-general was his underage sister Violante Ludovica, who was married to Philip's eldest son Philibert the Handsome.
 Violante however died in 1499, 12 years old and childless, leaving the 18-year-old Philibert (who had succeeded his elderly father as Duke in 1497) a widower.
-Charles's and Violanta's next heir general was their first cousin Princess Charlotte of Naples (1479–1506), daughter of their aunt Anne of Savoy.
-The next year, Charlotte married Nicolas Guy de Montfort, Count of Laval (as Guy XVΙ).
-Their female descendants claimed the Kingdom of Jerusalem, although de jure their claims to the Kingdom of Cyprus, Jerusalem and Armenia (as well as the rights of René of Valois-Anjou) belong to the line of the heir general, not to the line of Philip II, Duke of Savoy.